gis-rpd/pipelines/rnaseq/README.rst

 Description
 -----------

-This pipeline is for RNASeq bulk analysis and runs STAR, followed by RNASeQC, RSEM and optionally cuffdiff.
+This pipeline is for RNASeq analysis and runs STAR, followed by RNASeQC, RSEM and optionally cuffdiff.
 It's most suitable for all types of RNASeq except small RNASeq.